What to do if you suck debris up your Jet Ski jet pump?

 Common debris/items people suck up their jet skis jet pump:

-- First is a ski rope, often I have seen people suck up a ski rope as they forget to keep an eye on it and slowly idle over the rope.
-Remember your jet pump is like a “vacuum cleaner” under your jet ski, and when you are in neutral your prop is still spinning and sucking water up, it is just being redirected back at it self by the reverse bucket so yes the vacuum cleaner is still in full operation under your jet ski.
-If you do this you must turn off your jet ski straight away! putting the ski into reverse will not undo your mishap.
+- First is a ski rope...
+I have often seen people suck up a ski rope as they forget to keep an eye on it while wakeboarding behind their ski, and slowly idle over the rope.
+Remember your jet pump is like a “vacuum cleaner” under your jet ski, and when you are in neutral your prop is still spinning and sucking water up.
+When in neutral, the prop is just being redirected back at it self by the reverse bucket, which means the vacuum cleaner is still in full operation under your jet ski.
+If you do this, you must turn off your jet ski straight away! putting the ski into reverse will not undo your mishap.

-In this case most the time you will have to tow the ski back to a boat ramp and put it on the trailer to be able to cut free the rope as it is one hell of a mission to do underwater (learnt this the hard way) To cut the rope free you have to go under your ski whilst on the trailer and put your hand up in the jet pump and start working away at cutting the rope off the impeller shaft with a half decent knife, took me about 10 minutes when my buddy had sucked it up once in the surf...
+In this case most the time you will have to tow the ski back to a boat ramp and put it on the trailer to be able to cut free the rope as it is one hell of a mission to do underwater (learnt this the hard way).
+To cut the rope free you have to go under your ski whilst on the trailer and put your hand up in the jet pump and start working away at cutting the rope off the impeller shaft with a half decent knife.
+Took me about 10 minutes when my buddy had sucked it up once in the surf...

 - Third most common way to suck up debris is by riding in shallow water where there are fields of weed, very common in lakes and shallow water ways.
-Best thing to do if you all of a sudden notice you are in shallow water is to maintain speed to stay on the plain and keep riding with caution.
-The reason for this is when your ski comes off the plain it sits lower in the water by approximately 15cm or so and you loose the pressure between the hull and the sea bed.
-Again if you suck up weed there is a good chance you can remove it whilst out on your ride to avoid being towed back.
+Best thing to do if you all of a sudden notice you are in shallow water is to maintain speed to stay on the plane and keep riding with caution.
+The reason for this is when your ski comes off the plane it sits lower in the water by approximately 15cm or so and you loose the pressure between the hull and the sea bed.
+Again, if you suck up weed there is a good chance you can remove it whilst out on your ride to avoid being towed back.